anshulj97/Cyberloafing--Clustering-Prediction/README.md

 # Cyberloafing--Clustering-Prediction
-Deloitte organised an event called TechnoUtsav in which from all over the India participated.
-I made into the last round of that -- And this is ongoing competition
+Deloitte organizes an event "TechnoUtsav" in which the participation is from all over India.
+I made into the last round of that -- and this competition is still ongoing.